Bradley-Stradling/Linux_Deb_Box/README.txt

 --------------------------------Script list------------------------------------

-Add_Alias.sh - Prompts user input for a comment and an alias the appends it to the .bash_aliases in the users home directory and returns to whatever directory the user was in previously.
+Add_Alias.sh - Prompts user input for a comment and an alias then appends it to the .bash_aliases in the users home directory and returns to whatever directory the user was in previously.
 (Also reexecutes the shell so new alias is immediately available.)